R345 (South Africa)

 passing through Peddie, the Great Fish River Nature Reserve, Alice and Hogsback.
 It is co-signed with the R63 between Alice and Fort Hare.
 In the eighties, the route started in Hamburg; however, this section is no longer part of the R345 by 2012.

-From its southern origin, the route heads northwest to Peddie, were it cross the N2.
-It continues north to Alice, were it is co-signed with the R63 for a 9.6 km long section heading east.
+From its southern origin, the route heads northwest to Peddie, where it crosses the N2.
+It continues north to Alice, where it is co-signed with the R63 for a 9.6 km long section heading east.
 Afterwards it turns northwest and passes over the Hogsback Pass to reach the N6 in Cathcart.
 The official end is reached at the intersection with the R351.